 I have been practicing mindfulness and meditation in the last few months.
 Does that have an influence on my levels of patience and calmness?
 I wonder.
 Or is just because I have been away from the hectic “Rat Race” for so long?

 When I Google the definition of “patience,” the following comes up: “Patience is the capacity to accept or tolerate delay, trouble or suffering without getting angry or upset.”
 I’d say I totally agree with that definition, as I lived it today.

 As I get older, as I get more experience in life, my ability to be patient is developing into something beyond what I ever imagined.
 They say patience is a virtue.
 So that’s a good thing, right?
 However, maybe patience is a day-to-day thing, and maybe I won’t have much of it left by tomorrow.

 What is your patience level like?
 How do you feel waiting in lines and having people cut you off?
 What do you make of this trip to Costco?

 Angela G. Gentile

 Angela G. Gentile MSW, RSW is a clinical social worker and author of the book, “Caring for a Husband with Dementia: The Ultimate Survival Guide”, “A Book About Burnout: One Social Worker’s Tale of Survival” and the “Dementia Caregiver Solutions” app for iPhone and iPad.
 She lives in Winnipeg, Manitoba with her husband and has two adult children.
-She is creator of the Facebook communities – “Aging Well for Women” as well as “God, Cancer and Me.”
+She is the creator of the Facebook communities – “Aging Well for Women” as well as “Gerontology Professionals of Canada.”
 For more information, visit: www.AngelaGGentile.com